Edit DOCX Metadata

 What metadata can I edit?

-Does editing metadata change my document content?
+Does editing metadata change my document content or formatting?

 Is my document secure?